abuhoraira153/block-buster-baahubali/README.md

 # blockbuster-baahubali-2

-This project was css with [my porject link](https://blockbuster-baahubali-2.netlify.app/).
+This project made with css framework [my porject link](https://blockbuster-baahubali-2.netlify.app/).
-  This project is about a movie
+  ## This project is about a movie
-  This movie earn the height money for India
+  ## This movie earn the height money for India
-  It's story is awesome
+  ## It's story is awesome

 ## Available Scripts